garronej/chan-dongle-extended/README.md

 This module is a middleware between the Huawei devices and chan_dongle.
 It will work with any version of asterisk/chan_dongle.
+Anyway by installing this module asterisk chan dongle will be automatically installed.

 There is two way to interact with the module: